yushiangfu/study-notes/~network.md

 ### listen()

-In TCP design, the socket has different states indicating its current status.
+In TCP, sockets have various states that indicate their current status.
-The function **listen** will change the socket state accordingly and add it to the hash table, waiting for the client to connect.
+The `listen()` function alters the socket state and adds it to the hash table, where it waits for a client to connect.
-We can use the utility **netstat** to display system socket status, and I guess the information comes from the hash table.
+The system socket status can be viewed using the `netstat` utility, which likely retrieves information from the hash table.

 ```
                      server